-Hospitals need high-performing and resilient Infection Prevention and Control (IPC) programs to keep patients, visitors, and healthcare personnel safe, to battle emerging threats, to promote antimicrobial stewardship (AMS) efforts, to comply with mandated reporting requirements, and to improve overall quality and financial outcomes.
+Hospitals need high-performing and resilient Infection Prevention and Control (IPC) programs to keep patients, visitors, and healthcare personnel safe to battle emerging threats, promote antimicrobial stewardship (AMS) efforts, comply with mandated reporting requirements and improve the overall quality and financial outcomes.

 HAI progress prior to COVID-19

 Similar to prior years, progress had been made between 2018 and 2019 in decreasing the threat of healthcare-associated infections (HAIs) within acute care hospitals across the U.S. In fact, the National Healthcare Safety Network’s (NHSN) "2019 National and State Healthcare-Associated Infection (HAI) Progress Report" showed:

 - about an 8% decrease in CAUTIs

 - about an 18% decrease in C. difficile (CDI) infections